 Often used to show an impatient or careless character trait, or a moment of frustration.

 - Done in Pokémon by Iris, with an oversized Basculin.
-She had grabbed it out of a river with her bare hands during a fishing contest after getting bored with fishing the normal way, and threw it back after she was told she had broken the rules.
+She has grabbed it out of a river with her bare hands during a fishing contest after getting bored with fishing the normal way, and throws it back after she is told she has broken the rules.

-- In an Archie Comics, Jughead refuses to be superstitious on Friday the 13th.
+- One issue has Jughead who refuses to be superstitious on Friday the 13th.
 After bad luck following each attempt to disprove the notion, he finds a horseshoe, scoffs at the idea it's lucky, and casually throws it away.
 It hits a passing driver in the head — who turns out to be tall, muscled, and none too pleased.

 - In one Disney comic, a superstitious Donald Duck spills a salt shaker and declares it's bad luck, unless you toss some above your shoulder.
 He promptly does so, only for the salt to land in someone's ice cream.
 Cue angry customer.

-- In the comic continuation of Gargoyles, Broadway disarmed the club wielding clone Burbank.
-He then blindly tossed the club over his shoulder, to knock out the clone known as Malibu.
+- In the comic continuation of Gargoyles, Broadway disarms the club-wielding clone Burbank.
+He then blindly tosses the club over his shoulder, to knock out the clone known as Malibu.

 - The Emperor's New Groove: At the end of Kuzco's funeral, all the "mourners" casually toss the candles they were holding behind them and go back to work, clearly not distraught in the least.